-I’m also deeply committed to public and policy engagement.
+I’m deeply committed to public and policy engagement.
 My writing has appeared in The Washington Post, Phenomenal World, Foreign Policy, and regional platforms such as Al Monitor, Sharq, Jadaliyya, MERIP, and the Project on Middle East Political Science.
 I’ve also appeared as a commentator for outlets including the BCC and CNN.

 2-S-9 Green Hall, Princeton, NJ 08544